-Sometimes when I ask this question people say they have FULL COVERAGE.
+Sometimes when I ask if people have uninsured motorist coverage people say they have FULL COVERAGE.

 Uninsured property damage covers damage to your own car if the at fault driver has no insurance.